Time Blocks Decomposition of Multistage Stochastic Optimization Problems: Technical details and proofs

-Then, the family \( \sequence{ \StochKernel{\tbis-1}{\tbis}}{1 \leq \tbis \leq \horizon}\) of stochastic kernels~\eqref{eq:family_of_stochastic_kernels} gives a family of disturbance kernels that do not depend on the current control.
-The criterion to be minimized~\eqref{eq:criterion} is a function of the history at time $\horizon$, thus of the state at time $\horizon$.
-Problem~\eqref{eq:Optimization_Problem_Over_History_Feedbacks_Value} is thus a finite horizon model with a final cost and we are minimizing over the so-called state-feedbacks.
-Then, the proof of Theorem~\ref{pr:DP_withoutstate_third} follows from the results developed in Chap.~7,~8 and~10 of~\cite{Bertsekas-Shreve:1996} in a Borel setting.
-Since we are considering a finite horizon model with a final cost, we detail the steps needed to use the results of~\cite[Chap.~8]{Bertsekas-Shreve:1996}.
+Then, the family $ \nseqa{ \StochKernel{\tbis-1}{\tbis}}{\tbis\in\ic{1,\horizon}}$ of Borel-measurable stochastic kernels~\eqref{gdp:eq:sequence_of_stochastic_kernels} gives a family of disturbance kernels (vocabulary of~\cite[p~189]{Bertsekas-Shreve:1996}) that do not depend on the current control.
+The criterion to be minimized~\eqref{gdp:eq:criterion} is a function of the history at time $\horizon$, thus of the state at time $\horizon$.
+We consider the finite horizon model with final cost corresponding to the optimization problem defined by the associated value function~\eqref{eq:Vzero}: